CloudLabsAI-Azure/PowerApps-in-a-day/02_Microsoft_Dataverse.md

 If you have not completed building the Power Apps Canvas App in Module 1, you can use the partially completed version of the lab package in the **C:\LabFiles\PowerApps-in-a-day\Completed for students\Module 1** folder.
 Follow the instructions in the document **Importing Module 1
 Completed** before proceeding with this module.

-### Before you begin

-You must be connected to the internet.

-1. **Have a Test Environment with permission to create a Microsoft Dataverse database:** You should have gone through the steps to create a new environment using the Admin center.
-In this lab, you will create a database in this environment, if you haven’t already created one.
-2. **Sign-in to Power Apps:** Go to Power Apps and **sign in** with the same account you used to complete the first lab.
-Make sure you switch to the environment where you created the app.

-### Overview

-The Microsoft Dataverse adds data storage and modeling capabilities to Power Apps that is scalable and easy to provision.
-In this module, you will be using Microsoft Dataverse to model and store the data from the device ordering canvas app that you built in module 1.
-In the next module, you will be building a model-driven application using the same data that will be used by the back-office staff to process the device orders.
-These apps that you build on Microsoft Dataverse use the same technology framework (Microsoft Dataverse) that Microsoft Dynamics 365 apps are built-on.

-### Goals for this lab

-After this lesson you will be able to:

-- Provision a Microsoft Dataverse^ database
-- Create a custom table and add custom columns to it
-- Use the Power Apps Form control to populate the table
-- View the table^ data^
-- Create a calculated column^
-- Implement a server-side business rule

-The time to complete this lab is 60 minutes.

 ## Exercise 1: Exploring Microsoft Dataverse